tombh/peas/README.md

 New services can be added by creating a new class in `lib/services`.
 You can use any of the existing service classes as a template.

+**Debugging**
+You can get a shell to the controller with `peas admin run bash`.
+There is no root access at the moment, but you can view logs, run `rake console` and restart services.

 **All current CLI commands**
 ```
 admin      - Admin commands: